Lingulodinium polyedra: Life cycle

 Organic-walled dinocyst morphology is shown to be controlled by changes in salinity and temperature in some species, more particularly process length variation (processes are sometimes called spines, but that is incorrect because they are not necessarily pointy).
 This morphological variation is known for Lingulodinium machaerophorum from culture experiments, and study of surface sediments.

 The morphological variation of process lengths can be applied for the reconstruction of salinity.
 Process length variation of Lingulodinium machaerophorum has been used to reconstruct Black Sea salinity variation.

 Toxicity

-Lingulodinium polyedra has been related to production of yessotoxins (YTXs), a group of structurally related polyether toxins, which can accumulate in shellfish and can produce symptoms similar to those produced by Paralytic Shellfish Poisoning (PSP) toxins.
+Lingulodinium polyedra has been related to production of yessotoxins (YTXs), a group of structurally related polyether toxins, which can accumulate in shellfish.

 Luminescence

 Lingulodinium polyedra are easily visible under 100x magnification (use the 10x or "scanning" objective on most compound microscopes) and their scintillons luminescence in response to surface tension and acidity.
 Luminescence is under circadian regulation, peaking at night.
 Because of this obvious rhythms (and also due to the fact that most its activities, physiological and molecular, are rhythmic) L. polyedra has been a model organism for studying clocks in single cells.